dojo/docs/dijit/form/ValidationTextBox.rst

 isValid()
     Method that calls validator function. validator()
     Method that determines whether the content of the text box is valid.
 Called at these events: onblur, oninit, onkeypress.
-See also: `tips <dijit/form/ValidationTextBox-tricks>`_. displayMessage()
+See also: :ref:`tips <dijit/form/ValidationTextBox-tricks>`. displayMessage()
     Method that displays validation errors or prompt messages.
 Uses dijit.Tooltip by default.